-You've probably heard the term right plant, right place.
-Well when you put a plant in the wrong place, it doesn't always die.
-Sometimes it grows too well.
-I'm not talking about plants designated as invasive.
-They should be completely avoided.
-Plant thugs are plants that grow too enthusiastically because they are planted in ideal conditions.
-How many times do we plant something that is a ground cover by nature, like Bishop's weed (Aegopodium podagraria) or Chameleon plant (Houttuyn...ia cordata), on the edge of a garden, thinking it will make a nice border?
-How about a little bit of mint?
-Who's fault is it when it spreads out of bounds, the plant's or the gardener's?
+Aggressive plants are plants that grow too enthusiastically, usually because they are planted in their ideal conditions.
+How many times do we plant something that is a ground cover by nature, like Bishop's weed (Aegopodium podagraria) or Chameleon plant (Houttuynia cordata), on the edge of a garden, thinking it will make a nice border?
+How about believing there is such a thing as a little bit of mint?
+Whose fault is it when it spreads out of bounds, the plant's or the gardener's?

-Invasive versus Aggressive: Not every overly enthusiastic plant is invasive and plants can be invasive in one area and not another.
-Get to know which plants are aggressive in your area and especially your growing conditions, which greatly affects how well a plant grows.
+Not every overly enthusiastic plant is invasive and plants can be invasive in one area and not another.
+Get to know which plants are aggressive in your area and especially your growing conditions, which greatly affect how well a plant grows.
 If you have full sun and sandy soil, you are not going to have a problem with Petasites, which spreads with abandon in boggy areas.

-Profuse Self-seeders: Aggressive self-sowers tend to be more of a problem in warm climates, where they are not kept in check by long, frozen winters.
-However there are several that will spread even in colder zones, like Miscanthus (maiden grass) and and butterfly weed.
+Aggressive self-sowers tend to be more of a problem in warm climates, where they are not kept in check by long, frozen winters.
+However, there are several that will spread even in colder zones, like maiden grass( Miscanthus) and butterfly weed.

-Runners: It's the thugs that spread by rhizomatous rhizomes that present the biggest problem.
-A good tip off that a plant is a potential thug is when it's described as vigorous.
-(Or when a fellow gardener has a lot of it to give away - every year.)
+It's the aggressive plants that spread by rhizomatous rhizomes that present the biggest problem.
+A good tip-off that a plant is a potential aggressor is when it's described as vigorous.
 Ask anyone who has ever planted running bamboo or ribbon grass.
-Some of us will still want these aggressive spreaders in our gardens.
+Some folks love these plants to still want these aggressive spreaders in their gardens.
 If you decide to give them a try, controlling them can be an ongoing chore.
 The following techniques will help control them, but they won't contain them entirely.

 - Put some sort of border in the ground, so the roots cannot spread.

-The list of aggressive plants is long and, as I mentioned, varies from area to area.
-It includes trees, shrubs, ornamental plants and edibles.
-I can't list them all, but here are 10 common garden plants that you might not have suspected.
-And a whole lot more, submitted by readers who regret having planted them.
-Feel free to add your own.
-What I wish I'd Never planted.
+The list of aggressive plants is long and varies from area to area.
+It includes trees, shrubs, ornamental plants, and edibles.
+There isn't room here to list them all, but here are 10 common garden plants that you might not have suspected.

 01 of 10

-Still, it's a very attractive plant, with flowers in pinks, reds, purples and near white.
-Many varieties are prone to powdery mildew,... so give them plenty of room for air flow.
+Still, it's a very attractive plant, with flowers in pinks, reds, purples, and near white.
+Butterflies love them, but many varieties are prone to powdery mildew, so give them plenty of room for airflow.

-Plants tend to look a bit ragged, after blooming.
-Don't be afraid to cut them back, almost ot the ground.
+Bee balm plants tend to look a bit ragged, after blooming.
+Don't be afraid to cut them back, almost to the ground.
 They will regrow and probably bloom again.
-USDA Hardiness Zones 4 - 9.
+USDA Hardiness Zones 4-9.

 02 of 10